 Stay safe

 [edit]This might come as a shock to the uninitiated, but Brussels is increasingly dealing with the reputation of being a rather unsafe or uneasy city, at least by Western European standards.
-Though one can argue that it is bloated by the media and "word-of-mouth", Brussels has been at the center of international conversations regarding insecurity.
+Though one can argue that it is partially bloated by the media and "word-of-mouth", Brussels has its share of safety issues.

 Areas to watch out for

-[edit]Generally speaking, tourists are unlikely to encounter many safety issues in East (Etterbeek, Evere, most of Ixelles), South (Watermael-Boisfort, Woluwe-Saint-Lambert), and Northwest Brussels (Jette), and in much of the city center during the day, so long as the basic precautions are taken.
-On the other hand, many neighborhoods have a reputation of crime and decay, especially at night; though most travelers are unlikely to visit them, one should always be on their guard.
-Do note that the (subjective) safety of an area can change incredibly fast in Brussels, so know where you're going when doing so.
+[edit]Generally speaking, tourists are unlikely to encounter many safety issues in Brussels' East (Etterbeek, Evere, most of Ixelles), South (Watermael-Boisfort, Woluwe-Saint-Lambert), and Northwest (Jette).
+Similarly, much of the city center is safe during the day, so long as the basic precautions are taken.
+On the other hand, many neighborhoods have a reputation for crime and decay, especially at night; this is especially relevant for areas such as Saint-Gilles (especially near the Brussel-Zuid/Bruxelles-Midi station), Matongé, Anneessens (around Place Fontainas), Molenbeek (mostly areas next to the canal), Schaerbeek (the western areas within close proximity of the Brussels-North station), and the Marolles.
+Though most travelers are unlikely to visit them, one should always be on their guard, especially since an area's (subjective) safety can change incredibly fast in Brussels, so know where you're going when doing so.
 Ask a local for advice if possible.
-This is especially relevant for areas such as Saint-Gilles (especially near the Brussel-Zuid/Bruxelles-Midi station), Matongé, Anneessens (around Place Fontainas), Molenbeek (mostly areas next to the canal), Schaerbeek (the western areas within close proximity of the Brussels-North station), and the Marolles.
 Do keep in mind that, not unlike Paris, the topic of crime in these aforementioned areas might bear racial undertones, and some locals will get feisty if you mention anything regarding the origins of people in these neighborhoods.

 This map gives an indication of the less attractive and inviting areas (in red), although the attractiveness and subjective safety of an area can change quickly street by street.
 A seemingly safe street might sit right next to a rough area, and vice versa.